“Quantifying radiological risk for mission launch to key decision makers”

 Projects

-Sandia has demonstrated direct involvement with Space Nuclear Launch Safety through the generation of the Mars Science Laboratory (MSL) 2011 & Mars 2020 Final Safety Analysis Report.
+Sandia has demonstrated direct involvement with Space Nuclear Launch Safety through the generation of the Mars Science Laboratory (MSL) 2011 and Mars 2020 Final Safety Analysis Report (FSAR).
 Research conducted by scientists at Sandia, government agencies and academic institutions culminated to a critical narrative describing the analyses and processes involved in making mission launch both safe and successful.
-Additionally, Sandia was involved in the Mars 2020 Nuclear Risk Assessment (NRA) for Mars 2020 Mission Environmental Impact Statement.
+Additionally, Sandia was involved in the Mars 2020 Nuclear Risk Assessment (NRA) supporting the Mars 2020 Mission Environmental Impact Statement.
+Sandia also engaged in the Cassini and Pluto New Horizon assessments.

 Current Projects

-Sandia National Laboratories (SNL) is performing initial scoping analyses to quantify the risks of potential launch accident environments for other systems developed by other customers and comparing them against the safety guidelines in NSPM-20.
+Sandia is performing scoping studies, preliminary tier evaluations, and safety analyses to quantify the risks of potential launch accident environments for other space nuclear systems developed by other customers and comparing them against the safety guidelines in NSPM-20.
 This information can then be used to consider the safety implications of the designs and allow for modifications as needed to reduce the overall risk.
-Furthermore, SNL is working together with other customers to further the effort to ultimately obtain launch approval of upcoming potential missions.
+Furthermore, Sandia is working together with other customers to further the effort to ultimately obtain launch approval of upcoming potential missions.
+Current missions being supported include:

 Past Projects